1contra/skidexe.io/README.md

 # Skidexe.io

+# i made this in a week and it was just a test so its very bad, dont hate

 Skidexe.io is an open source recreation of a few web games (scenexe, diep, arras) and its completely broken...

 any help is appreciated